AlanPearl/diffopt/paper/paper.md

 + w_S (x_{\rm GB} - x_{i+1}) $$

-The `multiswarm` implementation of PSO allows users to conveniently distribute the loss function computations performed by each paricle across MPI ranks.
+The `multiswarm` implementation of PSO allows users to conveniently distribute the loss function computations performed by each particle across MPI ranks.
 Particles are evenly distributed across all ranks by default, but users needing further control can provide a custom MPI communicator object, and/or specify the `ranks_per_particle` argument to manually control intra-particle